 It can be overwhelming to find yourself in this situation, but there are some financial steps you can take to stay afloat until you find steady employment again.

-For many people, cutting expenses has been a theme in 2020, so you may already be very familiar with where your money is going.
+For many people, cutting expenses has been a theme over the past few years, so you may already be very familiar with where your money is going.
 But, it can still be useful to take another hard look at where you’re spending and consider ways to reduce costs.
 For example, if you’ve turned to food delivery or grocery delivery during the pandemic, you may have noticed an uptick in items you wouldn’t normally purchase.
 Impulse buying snacks can be just as easy with a click as it is with tossing items into a cart.
 Aim to cook more at home or stick to your must-have grocery needs.